jczars/Pollen-Classification-CBAM/README.md

 ```

 ### Fine-tuning
 In this steps, pre-trained models are refined to classify the datasets generated in preprocess.
-The selected models include DenseNet201, MobileNet, InceptionV3, ResNet152V2 and Xception.
+The selected models include DenseNet201 and Xception.
 The fine-tuning process follows the DFT (Deeply Fine-Tuning) strategy to optimize the network performance.

 **Required Configuration**:

 To execute the tests, a spreadsheet containing the experimental configurations is required.
 The default configuration file can be found in the folder:

 ```bash
 results/AT_densenet+cbam_exp/config_AT_cr_180225.xlsx
 ```
 **Execution**:

 Use the following command to run the fine-tuning script:
 ```bash
 python phase1/AT_DenseNet_CBAM_K10_xlsx.py results/phase1/AT_densenet+cbam_exp/config_AT_cr_180225.xlsx
 ```
 **Failure Management**:

 During the tests, especially when using memory-intensive networks like DenseNet201, failures may occur due to full memory consumption.
 To address this, a spreadsheet with control variables tracks the progress of the tests, allowing for recovery.

 **Control Variables**:

 last_test_index: Index of the last completed test.
 k_fold_number: Number of the current k-fold to be executed.
 num_k_folds: Number of remaining k-folds to complete the cycle.